hillysanch/hillysanch/README.md

 - 👋 Hi, I’m @HillarySanchez
-- 👀 I’m interested in ...getting out of healthcare
+- 👀 I’m interested in ...becoming a Data Analyst
 - 🌱 I’m currently learning ...sql,windows server,lenix server,bash,powershell....also i'm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...here